h4r5h1t/h4r5h1t/README.md

 - ✔️ Network Security (to protect my communication with HQ) <br>
 - ✔️ OSINT (to gather intel on the enemy) <br>

 I am proficient in several languages including Python, Shell Scripting, HTML, and CSS, and have basic knowledge of JavaScript, C/C++, and Golang.
 I have experience working with Linux (Kali, Ubuntu, Fedora) and Windows operating systems and am familiar with a range of tools such as Nmap, Burpsuite, Maltego, Wireshark, CISCO Packet Tracer and more.
 I have also helped in implementing CI/CD in my company and have written test cases for the projects.

 In addition to my technical skills, I have experience with version control using Git and GitHub and have worked with Selenium, Docker, WordPress, and Elementor.
-I am familiar with the Agile Methodology (Scrum) and enjoy participating in CTFs and completing rooms on [TryHackMe](https://www.tryhackme.com/p/h4r5h1t.hrs) (to train for battles).
+I am familiar with the Agile Methodology (Scrum) and enjoy participating in various labs on [TryHackMe](https://www.tryhackme.com/p/h4r5h1t.hrs) and [PortSwigger](https://portswigger.net/web-security/) to sharpen my skills and prepare for any cyber battles.

 <p align="right"> <img src="https://media.giphy.com/media/Sb7WSbjHFNIL6/giphy.gif" width="25%" align="right"> </p>